I Promise (Radiohead song): Reception

-Pitchfork named "I Promise" the week's "Best New Music", writing that if Radiohead had released it in 1997 "it might've been inescapable in dorm rooms, at open mic nights, and wherever else sensitive guys with guitars are found ...
-It doesn't much reinvent the group's The Bends-era iteration, as the technological lyrical themes and gloomy production of OK Computer would.
-But it's stunning all the same."
+Pitchfork named "I Promise" the week's "Best New Music".
+The critic Marc Hogan wrote that it did not share the "technological lyrical themes and gloomy production" of OK Computer but was "stunning all the same".
+He speculated that, had Radiohead released it in 1997, it "might've been inescapable in dorm rooms, at open mic nights, and wherever else sensitive guys with guitars are found".